FrancisVila/MFT_convert/content/en/docs/SecureTransport/Getting_Started_Guide/Install_licenses/_index.md

 The FTP and HTTP protocols are included in the core license.
 For other features, contact your local account executive or supplier.

 Contact <span class="mc-variable axway_variables.Company_Name variable">Axway</span> Global Support to obtain text files containing the core server license and the features license for your authorized features.
-For contact information, see <a href="#" class="MCXref xref">Get more help</a>.
+For contact information, see <a href="" class="MCXref xref">Get more help</a>.

 > **Note:**
 >